YesItsArchie/-repair-Vehicle-Script/README.md

 STEP 1: In resoruces, make a folder called 'repaircar' STEP 2: in that folder, make a text document with the name, fxmanifest.lua and server.lua. (two diffirent ones) STEP 3: paste the code from my 'fxmanifest.lua' file into your 'fxmanifest.lua' document.
-STEP 4: paste the code from my 'server.lua' file into your 'server.lua' document.
+STEP 4: paste the code from my 'repair.lua' file into your 'repair.lua' document.
 STEP 5: Find your 'Server.cfg' and open it, under your next ensure, paste this.....
 ----------------------
 ensure repaircar